-Betty White was an Illinois-born actress, comedienne, author, and television host who has a net worth of $75 million dollars.
+Betty White was an Illinois-born actress, comedienne, author, and television host who has a net worth of $75 million.
 Recognized as one of the true pioneers of the entertainment industry, Betty White has had a long and illustrious career.
 She is the longest-standing television entertainer of all time, with a career spanning more than eight decades.
-She also experienced success in the film world, and she has shown her range and versatility over the course of her accomplished years.
+She has also experienced success in the film world, and she has shown her range and versatility over the course of her accomplished years.
 On December 31st, 2021, Betty White passed away in her home just weeks before her 100th birthday.

 While Betty White was attending high school, she became extremely passionate about the great outdoors.
-Although she initially wanted to become a Park Ranger, she soon gave up on her dream because women weren't allowed to take that job at the time.
-Instead, she became an avid writer, and eventually created a play in which she played the lead for her high school drama group.
+Although she initially wanted to become a park ranger, she soon gave up on her dream because women weren't allowed to take that job at the time.
+Instead, she became an avid writer and eventually created a play in which she acted the lead role for her high school drama group.
 Her experience made her passionate about a future career as an actress, and she was inspired by other famous actresses at the time, such as Jeanette MacDonald.

 Betty White graduated from high school in 1939, the same year the Second World War broke out.
 Nevertheless, the USA wouldn't enter the conflict for many years, and White immediately found acting and modeling work after leaving school.
 However, the war caught up with America soon enough, and White's early success as an actress was halted as she prioritized serving her country over her career.
 She volunteered for the American Women's Voluntary Service, aiding in the transport of military supplies across California.

 After the war, Betty White tried to break into the film industry in Los Angeles, but she was turned down by all the major studios.
 They told her she wasn't photogenic enough, so she turned to the radio industry instead.
 As a radio performer, White made decent money and soon appeared on major radio shows for that time.
 Eventually, she was even given her own radio show: The Betty White Show.